 How To Reverse Grey Hair, Study Finds

 Sure, hair dye can infuse some color into gray hair.
 However, according to a recent study, there is a way to restore hair color to graying tresses that doesn't involve a trip to the hair salon—although it may not work for everyone.
-Read on to learn how to reverse grey hair, according to an exciting new study—more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.
+Read on to learn how to reverse grey hair, according to an exciting new study—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.